terrimporter/MetaWorks/README.md

 3. If doing pseudogene filtering, then download and install the NCBI ORFfinder

 The pipeline requires ORFfinder 0.4.3 available from the NCBI at ftp://ftp.ncbi.nlm.nih.gov/genomes/TOOLS/ORFfinder/linux-i64/ .
-This program should be downloaded, made executable, and put in your path.
+This program should be downloaded, made executable, and put in your conda environment path.

 ```linux
 # download